 ITU Counsellor,

-2 TSAG volunteers per ITU Region with a good justification to join for example elements of added value they can bring to the committee (experience in workshops, good network of relationships at C level in the industry, good network of relationships in leadership education, in key experts of this problem, etc.)
+2 volunteers among the ITU membership per ITU Region with a good justification to join for example elements of added value they can bring to the committee (experience in workshops, good network of relationships in the industry, good network of relationships in leadership education, in key experts of this problem, etc.)

 if arbitrations are needed, maximise the gender balance.